 |

-The simplex algorithm performs iterations between the extreme points set of feasible region, checking for each one if Optimalit criterion holds.
+The simplex algorithm performs iterations into the extreme points set of feasible region, checking for each one if Optimalit criterion holds.

 |